gofynd/example-extension-javascript-react/README.md

 }
 ```

+### Database Configuration

+By default, this template uses an `SQLite` database to store session data.
+SQLite is sufficient for development purpose only, it may not be suitable for all production scenarios.
+The best database for your application depends on your data requirements and query patterns.

+If your app requires a more robust database solution, you can easily extend the base storage class provided by the `fdk-extension-javascript` library to use a database of your choice for session data.
+Here are some databases that we support by default:

+- SQLite
+- Memory Storage
+- Redis

+Feel free to configure and run your preferred database on your server to meet your specific needs.

 ### Tech Stack
 1. [fdk-client-javascript](https://github.com/gofynd/fdk-client-javascript): This library contains all the methods to call Fynd platform APIs.
 2. [fdk-extension-javascript](https://github.com/gofynd/fdk-extension-javascript): This library streamlines the setup of authentication for accessing Fynd Platform APIs.
 It also simplifies the process of subscribing to webhooks for receiving real-time notifications.